datacamp/courses-intro-to-r-beta/README.md

 # Introduction to R

 This repository contains the source files for the interactive course "Introduction to R", hosted at www.datacamp.com.
-Feel free to suggest improvements or contact us at support@datacamp.com!
+Feel free to suggest improvements!

 ## Create your own DataCamp course?